rjbernaldo/katalog/data-structures/trees-tries-and-graphs.md

   - `Red-Black Trees`

-    - A kind of self balancing binary tree.
+    - Self balancing binary tree.
     - Each node of the tree has one bit that indicates whether the node is `red` or `black`.
     - Must follow a set of rules when performing actions to be able to maintain balance.

   - `2-3-4 Trees`

-    - A kind of self balancing binary tree.
+    - Self balancing binary tree.
     - Commonly used to implement dictionaries.

 ## Exercises